PoseCoach: A Customizable Analysis and Visualization System for Video-based Running Coaching: Formative Study

 \subsection{Target User Survey}

-To investigate the demands of potential target users (amateur sports players), we conducted a survey via the Amazon Mechanical Turk (MTurk).
+To investigate the status quo and the demands of potential target users (amateur sports players) in obtaining feedback on posture during sports practice, we conducted a survey via the Amazon Mechanical Turk (MTurk).
 We designed a questionnaire with three questions: (1) ``What sport(s) do you frequently practise?''
 (2) ``Have you paid attention to the correctness of your body postures while practising the sport(s)?''
 (3) ``If yes, please describe how you get feedback on the correctness of your postures; if not, please explain why not.''
 We distributed 120 questionnaires in total, and filtered out obvious spam responses according to the quality of the short answers to question (3).
 Eventually 70 effective answers were collected. \autoref{fig:AMK} shows the summaries of responses.

 Among the responses, jogging/running accounts for the most, followed by football.
 Other mentioned sports include those involving posture correctness, such as yoga and swimming.
 24.3\% of the subjects said they only depended on learned instructions of the actions but obtained no feedback; 21.4\% of respondents stated that they got feedback from a coach or peers.
 Other main feedback includes: 5.7\% used outcome (e.g., score) as an indicator of posture correctness, 15.7\% used feeling (e.g., tense on lower back) as an indicator, and 8.6\% adopted extra training on postures.
 One respondent said he/she video-recorded the actions when practising gymnastics, and two responses explicitly said that they did not get any feedback since no one was watching.
 Through this survey we learned that the public has the awareness of the importance of maintaining good postures, and there is a need for accessible posture analysis tools.
-Based on the survey results, we set the focus of our system to jogging, due to its popularity and the requirement on correct postures to avoid injuries, without needing to consider ball/racket trajectories for instrument sports or tactics for team sports.
+Based on the survey results, we set the focus of our system to jogging, due to its popularity and the requirement on correct postures to avoid injuries, without needing to consider ball trajectories for instrument sports or tactics for team sports.